 The Gateway Geyser is typically accompanied by four smaller fountains around the perimeter of the pond.
 These fountains are not expected to come back online until the 2020 season.
 Why?
 The pump is being rebuilt.
 This repair does not affect the operation of the Gateway Geyser.
 Sorry for any inconvenience.

-Daily at noon (for 10 minutes), May through September
+Daily at noon (for 10 minutes), Memorial Day through Labor Day.

 Eruptions are dependent on wind, weather, and drought conditions.

 By the Numbers

 Powered by three 800-horsepower pumps, the Gateway Geyser can blast 7,500 gallons of water per minute straight up at a rate of 250 feet per second.

 When the wind is less than 4 mph, the Gateway Geyser can reach a maximum height of 630 feet into the sky, matching the height of the Gateway Arch.